fatiko16/Cucumber-BDD-Framework/README.md

 Driver
 ===
   The framework implements singleton design pattern to create and call the driver.
 Singleton allows framework to only have one instance for one session.

-More information will be added to this part.
+The framework makes use of ThreadLocal for parallel test execution.